GreenAntTech/JSphere/README.md

 ```
 js <command> [arguments]
 ```
-To see a list of available commands type:
+To see the currently installed version and list of available commands type:
 ```
 js
 ```